Mahé beaches are arguably the most idyllic beaches in the Seychelles.

 Some of these stores will even rent you fishing, snorkeling, or scuba diving equipment, so you can make the most of your time at the beach.

 All things considered, Anse Royale is an iconic beach with granite boulders that are not to be missed.

 8. ANSE BOILEAU BEACH

 Anse Boileau is a long, curving bay on Mahé’s West Coast Road, about halfway between Anse à la Mouche and Anse Boileau.

-Getting to Anse Boileau is relatively easy since a bus stop is located on the main road makes getting to the beach a breeze.
+Getting to Anse Boileau is relatively easy since a bus stop is located on the main road making getting to the beach a breeze.

 On the other hand, it’s very easy to get here by car, and there are multiple parking places right adjacent to the beach.
 For this reason, you can rent a car and have no issues getting here whatsoever.